 1. What is meant by the term "status" when it is used in the Clerk Craft?

-Response: "Status" is a reference to the employee's category: a) full-time; b) part-time regular; or c) part-time flexible.
+Response: "Status" is a reference to the employee's category: a) full-time regular; or b) part-time flexible.

 2. Does the term craft group include all senior and best qualified clerk craft positions?